foundry-rs/book/src/forge/invariant-testing.md

 <tr>

 <td>Direct assertions</td>
-<td>Directly query a protocol smart contracts and assert values are expected.</td>
+<td>Query a protocol smart contract and assert values are as expected.</td>
 <td>

 ```solidity